bmorris3/arcesetc/docs/arcesetc/nextsteps.rst

 We estimate the count rates for stars as a function of wavelength by fitting 15th-order polynomials to each spectral order of real observations of a star of each spectral type.
-These polynomial coefficients and some wavelength metadata are stored in an HDF5 archive for compactness and easy of reconstruction.
+These polynomial coefficients and some wavelength metadata are stored in an HDF5 archive for compactness and ease of reconstruction.
 Then upon calling ``arcesetc``, the archive is opened and the spectral order closest to the wavelength of interest is reconstructed from the polynomial coefficients, for a star of the closest available spectral type to the one